Learn To Play Bridge Throughout The Winter

 Beginners Bridge sessions are held at the club house every Thursday morning throughout the winter between 9.30am and 12am at a cost of £3.00 per session which includes tea or coffee.

-You tutor will be Clive Turner, a District Master with over 40 years experience.
-He will provide you with all the Bridge ‘tools’ you will need.
+You tutor will be Clive Turner, a County Master with over 40 years experience.
+He is an Associate Member of the English Bridge Teaching Association and will provide you with all the Bridge ‘tools’ you will need.

 If you would like to book onto the sessions please contact Clive Turner directly by either an email to Clive Turner or give him a call on 07506551429.